 “Humor is one of the best ingredients of survival.” —Aung San Suu Kyi

-I was playing my daily puzzle mini games when I stumbled across this quote while solving a cryptogram–a type of puzzle that consists of encrypted text with codes to solve it.
+I was playing my daily cryptogram puzzle when I stumbled across this quote.

-It caught me off guard—not because it was profound, but because it was true.
+It caught me off guard because it was true.
 I hadn’t thought of humor that way before, until that day as I realized how often laughter has helped me get through the day.

 One of them days